Cross-Domain Multi-Person Human Activity Recognition via Near-Field Wi-Fi Sensing: Evaluations

-To evaluate the impact of the model structure, we first configure the GRU with one layer and vary the hidden size as 32, 64, and 128, denoted as Cases 1–3, and then increase the number of layers to two for these hidden sizes, denoted as Cases 4–6.
+To evaluate the impact of the model structure parameters, we first configure the GRU with one layer and vary the hidden size as 32, 64, and 128, denoted as Cases 1–3, and then increase the number of layers to two for these hidden sizes, denoted as Cases 4–6.
 As shown in Fig.~\ref{sfig:gru}, the accuracy differences are marginal, indicating the generalizability of our \name framework to different neural network structures.
 In addition, the recognition accuracy of activities without FT samples is slightly lower in the two cases with a hidden size of 32.
 Considering both performance and model simplicity, Case 2, i.e., one layer with a hidden size of 64, is selected as our configuration.
+This model has only about $84,000$ parameters, with an inference time of less than 50~\!$\mu s$, making it highly promising for deployment on edge devices.
+The inference strategy weight, i.e., $\lambda_3$ in Eqn.~\eqref{eqn:decision}, is then analyzed, as shown in Fig.~\ref{sfig:lambda3}.
+This weight primarily affects the recognition accuracy of activities without FT samples, with the best results obtained at $\lambda_3=2$.
+Moreover, satisfactory results are achieved for $\lambda_3$ values between 1.5 and 3.5, demonstrating the framework's tolerance for hyper-parameter selection.

-To further assess the influence of the model architecture, we replace the GRU units with a module built on 1D CNNs.
-We first set the number of convolutional layers to one with kernel sizes of 3 and 5, denoted as Cases 1 and 2, and then increase the number of layers to two and three, denoted as Cases 4–6.
-As shown in Fig.~\ref{sfig:cnn}, the recognition accuracy is also insensitive to variations in the CNN structure, and the overall performance does not exhibit a significant difference compared with the GRU-based model.
+To further assess the influence of the model architecture, we replace the GRU units with alternative modules.
+We first use 1D CNNs, setting the number of convolutional layers to one with kernel sizes of 3 and 5, denoted as Cases 1 and 2, and then increase the number of layers to two and three, denoted as Cases 3–6.
+The results are shown in Fig.~\ref{sfig:cnn}.
+We next use Transformers, setting the embedding dimension to 32 with both the encoder and decoder having 2, 3, and 4 layers, denoted as Cases 1–3, and then increase the embedding dimension to 64, denoted as Cases 4–6.
+The results are shown in Fig.~\ref{sfig:transf}.
+These recognition accuracies are insensitive to variations in the module and structure, and the overall performance does not exhibit a significant difference compared with the GRU-based model.
 These results demonstrate that our \name framework can effectively adapt to diverse network architectures.
 It is worth emphasizing that the core of this work focuses on the design of the training framework rather than the neural network architecture, while the development of high-performance models remains an open avenue.